-Independent directors should comprise in full all key board committees, including the Audit Committee, the Compensation Committee, and the Nominating Committee.
+Independent directors should comprise in full all key board committees, including the audit committee, the compensation committee, and the nominating/governance committee.
 The Systems oppose non-independent director nominees serving on key board committees.

 1.1c Board Attendance

 The Systems may withhold support from incumbent director nominees who have failed to attend at least 75% of board or committee meetings during the preceding term, absent a compelling, disclosed justification.
 Companies should clearly disclose individual director attendance figures for board and committee meetings, including whether attendance was in-person or otherwise, such as telephonically or via web access.
 Excused absences should not be categorized as attendance.